mathewcmartin/KHS/Chimera/KenmoreAirHarborFloatPlaneCapitalOfTheNation.md

-# Kenmore Air Harbor Float Plane Capitol of the Nation
+# Kenmore Air Harbor Float Plane Capital of the Nation

 by Dave Gering
 Northshore Citizen Newspaper